bill-ahmed/mando_bot/README.md

 # Slack Bot
-This Slack bot was created as a fun side-project :)
+This bot was created as a fun side-project & template to get quickly started with a slack bot.
+Checkout below for more info.

 ## Setup